-The CO2 emission limit for new light commercial vehicles sold in the EU is to be reduced from 203 g/km today to 147 g/km by 2020, under draft legislation approved by the European Parliament on Tuesday.
-The text, already informally agreed with EU ministers, also calls for the introduction of more reliable CO2 emission testing methods.
+The CO2 emission limit for new light commercial vehicles sold in the EU is to be reduced from 203 g/km today to 175 g/km after 2017 and 147 g/km by 2020, under draft legislation approved by the Environment Committee on Tuesday.
+The text, already informally agreed with EU ministers, also paves the way for achieving further reductions after 2020, and provides for the introduction of a new test protocol.

-The 147g/km by 2020 target is for maximum average emissions authorised for the entire fleet of models made by each manufacturer registered in the EU of vans of up to 2.610 tonnes unladen and 3.5 tonnes laden.
-It will apply to manufacturers producing more than 1,000 vehicles per year.
+The 147g/km by 2020 target represents maximum average emissions authorised for manufacturers registered in the EU of vans of up to 2.610 tonnes unladen and 3.5 tonnes laden.
+It will apply to manufacturers producing more than 1,000 vehicles per year, say MEPs.

-Manufacturers will therefore have to produce enough cleaner models to outweigh heavier or more polluting vehicles in order to achieve an overall "balance" of 147 g/km by 2020, on pain of penalties.
+Manufacturers will therefore have to produce, besides older, heavier or more polluting vehicles, enough cleaner models to achieve an overall "balance" of 147 g/km by 2020, on pain of penalties.

 To achieve their targets, manufacturers are to rely on a system of "super credits" which gives extra weighting to vehicles emitting less than 50 g/km of CO2.
 This system, which already exists, will not be renewed and will expire in 2018.

-The approved text points to loopholes in the current environmental performance test protocol, which manufacturers have exploited to produce consumption and emission figures that are almost impossible to achieve under normal daily driving conditions.
+The committee points to loopholes in the current environmental performance test protocol, which manufacturers have exploited, with the result that promised consumption and emission figures are often almost impossible to achieve in normal daily driving conditions.

-MEPs sought to have today's protocol replaced as soon as possible by the new World Light Duty Test Procedure (WLTP), defined by the UN.
-In negotiations, they won an undertaking from the European Commission to bring the WLTP into effect at the earliest opportunity.
+MEPs sought to have today's protocol replaced as soon as possible by the new World Light Duty Test Procedure (WLTP) defined by the UN.
+In negotiations, they won an undertaking from the European Commission to seek to bring the WLTP into effect by 1 January 2017.